rvanderheyde/ThinkStats2/reports/report1.md

 * 'Other diseases of arteries, arterioles and capillaries (I72-I78)'
 * 'Other disorders of circulatory system (I80-I99)'

 Note that a number of these contain multiple diseases ('Major Cardiovascular Diseases' for example); however this shouldn't have a major effect on the conclusions drawn.
-The full method is recorded in this [notebook](https://github.com/rvanderheyde/ThinkStats2/blob/master/code/report1.ipynb)
+The full methods are recorded in this [notebook](https://github.com/rvanderheyde/ThinkStats2/blob/master/code/report1.ipynb)

 Results
 -----------